piegope/doc/docs/en/rdm/windows/commands/edit/index.md

 Batch Edit
 		</td>
 		<td>
 Perform an action on multiple entries at once.
 This is particularly useful for doing mass modifications of entries (such as changing the display mode after modifying the workspace or their credential entries when changing your passwords).
 Multiple entries must be selected for this feature to be visible.
-For more information, please consult the [Batch Edit](/rdm/windows/commands/edit/batch/batch-edit/) topic.
+For more information, please consult [Batch Edit](/rdm/windows/commands/edit/batch/batch-edit/).
 		</td>
 	</tr>
 	<tr>